AVATOL/nematocyst/README.md

 ### Postprocessing

-1. Create folder `$ROOT$`/ResultsPreprocessed`.
+1. Create folder `$ROOT$/ResultsPreprocessed`.
-2. Open in MATLAB, make sure LIBSVM is set up properly, and run the following command in MATLAB to save the visualization results.
+2. Open in MATLAB, make sure LIBSVM is set up properly, and run the following command in MATLAB.
+This should create visualization files and folders in the `$ROOT$/ResultsPreprocessed/SomeExperiment` folder.
 ```
 visualize_results('$ROOT$/DataRaw/SomeDataset', '$ROOT$/DataPreprocessed/SomeDataset', '$ROOT$/Results/SomeExperiment', '$ROOT$/ResultsPostprocessed/SomeExperiment', 0:4, 0);
 ```

 ## Quick Start (API)

-This section shows how to quickly get started if you want to use the API in your C++ program.
-This is necessary if you want to define your own search space and search procedure.
+This section shows how to quickly get started if you want to use the API in your C++ program. **This is necessary if you want to define your own search space and search procedure.**

 The HCSearchLib is a static library.
 You can build it and then link it to your C++ projects.